MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/designing-networking-for-microsoft-saas.md

 Follow these steps to optimize your network for Microsoft SaaS services:

-1. Go through the **Steps to prepare your network for Microsoft cloud services** section in[Common elements of Microsoft cloud connectivity](common-elements-of-microsoft-cloud-connectivity.md).
+1. Go through the **Steps to prepare your network for Microsoft cloud services** section in [Common elements of Microsoft cloud connectivity](common-elements-of-microsoft-cloud-connectivity.md).

 2. Optimize your Internet egress for Microsoft SaaS services using the proxy server recommendations.